top of page

 Cost

-$12.50 per student.
-This includes a Fire Safety Talk, Emergency Services role play experience, a teacher guided-tour of the Museum and a ride on a Fire Engine.
+This includes a Fire Safety Talk, Emergency Services role play experience, a self guided-tour of the Museum and a ride on a Fire Engine.

-A non-refundable deposit of $187.50 (15 students) must be paid in total 2 weeks before the date of your booking.
-If the deposit has not been paid a week prior to your booking, your booking will be cancelled.
+A non-refundable deposit of $187.50 (15 students) must be paid within 2 weeks of booking to secure the date, if the deposit is not paid after these 2 weeks your booking will be cancelled.

 Supervisor-to-student ratios